relativitydev/relativity-trace-documentation/docs/Trace Shipper Service.md

 ### Prerequisites Before Installing

-- Identify/provision a Windows OS machine to run the Trace Shipper Service
+- Identify/provision a Windows machine to run the Trace Shipper Service
 > **NOTE:** This should be the same machine as Globanet appliance VM
 - Identify what source folder(s) on your local network need their files shipped to a Relativity
 > **NOTE:** Windows service must have read/write/modify permission on the folders
-- Create/identify a Windows OS user to run the service as that has access to all folders that need to be shipped and that can be allowed access to Relativity user credentials stored in configuration
+- Create/identify a Windows user to run the service (Log on as...) that has access to all folders that need to be shipped and that can be allowed access to Relativity user credentials stored in configuration
 - Lookup the destination Relativity Instance(s), Workspace(s) and Target folder(s) on the destination fileshare(s) where the files should be shipped (configured as part of creating Trace Data Sources)
 - Create a designated Relativity username and password for each destination that can be used to authenticate against a Relativity API with appropriate rights
 - Request the Trace Shipper deployment package by submitting a ticket to support@relativity.com

 ### Installation Steps

-1. Extract `TraceShipperService_vx.zip` to a folder called `Trace Shipper Service` on the machine that will be running the service.
+1. Extract `TraceShipperService_(version).zip` to a folder called `Trace Shipper Service` on the machine that will be running the service.
 Make sure that the files are directly under the `Trace Shipper Service` directory with no extra nested folders.
 2. Run a command prompt AS ADMINISTRATOR, navigate to the `Trace Shipper Service` folder in the command prompt, and run `TraceShipperService.exe /i`
 3. Go to Services on the machine and verify that the service was installed (`Trace Shipper Service`)
 4. From the Services window, right click on the `Trace Shipper Service` and select Properties, and then on the Log On tab configure the service to run as the user with proper access to the local folders